ostapichev/crm-system-server_nestjs/README.md

    accepted and receive the “in_work” status.
 If you edit an accepted order and give it the “new_order” status, it will be available to other managers.

+### Tokens

+- Access token after login is valid for 10 minutes.
+- Refresh token is valid for 20 minutes.
+- Activate token is valid for 30 minutes.

 ## Stay in touch

 - Author - [Oleh Ostapenko](https://github.com/ostapichev)